Camping: San Juan Islands What You Need to Know

 With 80 acres of land and over 30 campsites, San Juan Island’s Odlin State Park is another year-round park with great amenities and waterfront views.
 Odlin State Park also offers a chance to examine life on land with its eagle and osprey nests, aspen groves, and wildlife reserves.

 This park is a dry camping facility located 3 miles from Lopez Village on Lopez Island.
 It offers potable water, vault toilets, picnic tables, and fire rings.

 It’s also a great space for recreation as it’s located along the Cascadia Marine Trail system.
 With ballfields and boat ramps, Odlin State Park is sure to keep you active.

-Camping sites are available to both tents and RVs, however larger rigs cannot be accommodated.
+Camping sites are available for both tents and RVs, however, larger rigs cannot be accommodated.
 Please see the local website for a list of open sites and their length restrictions.